Episode Title: Until Parted By Death

 And the most terrific thing about this scene?
 It’s not the fabulous acting or the brilliant way all this footage is shot by Larry, but rather it’s the absolutely orgasm-inducing ‘80s cutoff shirt that the wardrobe department have decided to dress Sexy Michael in.
 Oh God yes, have you ever seen a vision more beautiful than Sexy Michael in this amazing shirt?
 Not only is he wearing the cutoff shirt that exposes his unbelievably beautiful belly button, but he’s also rocking the absolutely incredible short shorts that he’s so fond of wearing, the shorts so short that you are utterly convinced at any second, his balls might come dropping out of them, and oh God how we all wish for that to happen.
 If just one teeny tiny little portion of Sexy Michael’s ball-sack were to dip out of the short shorts and if I were to witness that teeny tiny little portion dipping out, I feel I could pretty much die at that very moment and be a happy man with a very fulfilled life.
 Ugh, has God ever created a more beautiful person than Sexy Michael at this exact instant in time?
 If I was God and I created this person, I would just hang it up and stop creating people after this, for I would know there is no possible way that I could top my most beautiful and perfect creation (insert obvious joke about topping Sexy Michael right here).
 Usually I would start violently masturbating during any scene that has Sexy Michael in short shorts and a cutoff shirt, but the drama is just sooooooooo compelling at this point that I can’t quite bring myself to do it, and that speaks volumes about just how good the drama is at this juncture.

 I’m gonna go ahead and declare the very best scene of this entire episode (after Sexy Michael in the cut-off shirt) as being one that occurs a bit of time later between Lilimae and Joshua.
 Lilimae disobeys Val’s strict orders to never let Joshua in the house and she has him over for some tea and conversation.
 As viewers, our sphincters should be tightening up severely as we watch this happen, because who can possibly know what Joshua what might do in the house?
-However, rather than trashing the place again or doing something awful to the babies, instead he bears his very soul to Lilimae and provides us with the best acting ever from both Alec Baldwin and Julie Harris.
+However, rather than trashing the place again or doing something awful to the babies such as throwing them into a pile of garbage, instead he bears his very soul to Lilimae and provides us with the best acting ever from both Alec Baldwin and Julie Harris.
 Seriously, this is another one of those scenes that burned into my memory forever upon first viewing and is just as good, if not in fact better, right now when I rewatch it.

 Another thing I wanna note real fast about this tremendous scene: I do believe Joshua is being real here.
 This is not the Joshua who said Lilimae was dying or said his wife abuses drugs.
 This is him letting his guard down and being real with her, really expressing what happened to him in his childhood and how it has affected him and turned him into the person he is today.
 It’s really pretty harrowing to listen to him talk, and you can only imagine how awful it must make Lilimae feel, how the guilt must be eating her up inside to think that she ran off on her son and left him alone with a scary religious nut who hit and abused him and filled his head with notions of sin constantly.
 Can you even imagine how she must feel?
 It’s yet another case where I am not a smart enough person to even begin to try and understand the deep complexities of everything going on right here.